University Housing Policies and Resources

 - The following activities or items are not allowed on University Housing property because of their potential for community disruption, property damage or personal injury: Sporting activities, such as baseball, golfing, soccer, darts, kickball, football, frisbee, horseshoes.

-- Exceptions may be made to some sporting activities at the approval of the Resident Manager of the hall.
+- Exceptions may be made to some sporting activities at the approval of the Community Living Coordinator of the hall.

-- Residents are encouraged to speak to the Resident Manager of the hall prior to engaging in sporting activities.
+- Residents are encouraged to speak to the Community Living Coordinator of the hall prior to engaging in sporting activities.

 - Volleyball after dark

 - Swimming or entering of the flood channel at any time